 The parameter "Offset coordinate type selection" defines if the user selected offsets are executed with respect to the detector XY coordinates or the sky RA,DEC coordinates.
 The offsets are defined as list of parameters "List of offsets in RA or X" and "List of offsets in DEC or Y", respectively.
 The offsets are cumulative - relative to the previous position.
 If the parameter "Offset coordinate type selection" = "SKY", then the offsets have to be considered and specified as telescope offsets, following the offset conventions and definitions given in section 5.8.
-If the parameter "Offset coordinate type selection" = "DETECTOR", the offset sequence as given in "List of offsets in RA or X" and "List of offsets in DEC or Y" specifies what the target is doing on the detector.
-For an example, please see Fig. 26.
+If the parameter "Offsets in RA or X" and "List of offsets in RA or X" and "List of offsets in Coordinate type selection" = "DETECTOR", the offset sequence as given in "List of offsets in RA or X" and "List of offsets in DEC or Y" specifies what the target is doing on the detector.
+For an example, please see Fig. 25.